yahoo/Oak/README.md

 ## API

 ### OakMap Methods
-You are welcome to take a look on the Oak's [full API](https://github.com/yahoo/Oak/wiki/Full-API).
+You are welcome to take a look on the OakMap's [full API](https://github.com/yahoo/Oak/wiki/Full-API).
-Oak's API is similar to the ConcurrentNavigableMap API; some non-standard API methods and special cases are discussed below.
+OakMap's API is similar to the ConcurrentNavigableMap API; some non-standard API methods and special cases are discussed below.

 ### OakBuffers
-Oak provides two types of memory buffers: *OakRBuffer* (read-only) and *OakWBuffer* (read and write).
+OakMap provides two types of memory buffers: *OakRBuffer* (read-only) and *OakWBuffer* (read and write).
 These buffers support the standard Java API for read-only Java ByteBuffers and writable Java ByteBuffers, respectively.

-Oak buffers allow the user direct access to the underlying serialized key-value pairs, without needing to worry about  concurrent accesses and memory management.
+OakMap buffers allow the user direct access to the underlying serialized key-value pairs, without needing to worry about  concurrent accesses and memory management.
 This access reduces unnecessary copies and deserialization of the underlying mappings.
-Note, however, that since Oak's get method avoids copying the value and instead returns access to the same underlying memory buffer that compute operations update in-place, the reader may encounter different values -- and even value deletions -- when accessing the buffer returned from get multiple times.
+Note, however, that since OakMap's get method avoids copying the value and instead returns access to the same underlying memory buffer that compute operations update in-place, the reader may encounter different values -- and even value deletions -- when accessing the buffer returned from get multiple times.
 This is of course normal behavior for a concurrent map that avoids copying.

 An OakRBuffer can represent either a key or a value.
 The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.

 ### Notes on data retrieval
-1. For better performance of data retrieval, Oak supplies an OakBufferView of the OakMap.
+1. For better performance of data retrieval, OakMap supplies an OakBufferView of the OakMap.
 The OakBufferView provides the following four methods for data retrieval, whose result is presented as an OakRBuffer:
 	- `OakRBuffer get(K key)`
 	- `CloseableIterator<OakRBuffer> valuesIterator()`
 	- `CloseableIterator<Map.Entry<OakRBuffer, OakRBuffer>> entriesIterator()`